 - Addressing environmental factors.
 Reducing frustration among customers helps reduce angry confrontations with employees, so taking steps to make customers comfortable can help, such as adequate space for crowd size, accurate and sufficient signage, cleanliness, and comfortable temperature.

 On this last point, it may be helpful for retailers to pay strict attention to—and gather data on—the issues that most anger customers.
 According to ClickFox’s Customer Tipping Points Benchmarking survey, customers are most frustrated when they have to speak with multiple staff to resolve an issue and start over every time.
 Some 42 percent of all respondents say this is their most frustrating tipping point.
 Other issues that are quick to anger customers are long wait times and rude or inexperienced staff, according to the survey.

-Although active shooter incidents grab more attention, no other form of violence is growing faster than the workplace harassment and abuse that employees suffer at the hands of customers and clients.
+Although active shooter incidents grab more attention, no other form of violence is growing faster than the workplace abuse that employees suffer at the hands of customers and clients.
 So, just as retailers need a plan to protect workers from potential gun violence, they also need strategies to assist workers with managing the certainty of unruly customer behavior.

 This post was originally published in 2017 and was updated July 25, 2018.